🇪🇸 / [ 🇬🇧 ]

 "You're coming with."
 She gave him a pat on the back on her way to the bedroom, he let out a groan and ran his hands through his face.
 "C'mon, it'll do us good to get some fresh air."

 The boy moved his chair away from the table but didn't get up.
-"Can't we do that later?" he murmured reluctantly.
+"Can't we do that later?" he mumbled reluctantly.

 He saw her looking for something and grabbed the pants that were hanging from the back of his chair.
 "Here, catch."
 He threw them and she caught them without even looking.
 "You'll have to pay, you know the grocery store doesn't take debit and I'm not gonna walk all the way to the ATM."

-"Is it that bad?" he chuckled.
+"That bad?" he chuckled.
 He stood by the door after putting away some of the loose papers and empty mugs on the table.
 There was no need to get changed, he was still wearing the same clothes from yesterday.
-And maybe the previous day too.

 "Awful.
 Both you and these stupid skinny jeans."
 She smiled at him, taking his hand and the keys before going out.